Is weed legal in Montana?

 Where is it safe to consume?

-Registered patients can consume their cannabis medicine in private.
+Registered patients and adults 21 and older can consume their cannabis in private.
 Consumption is not allowed on any school grounds, including buses, or on the grounds of any place of worship or correctional facility.
 Operating a vehicle, aircraft, or boat while under the influence is illegal.

 Medical Marijuana Program